exakat/php-dictionary/dictionary/cron.ini.rst

 A cron job is a scheduled task that runs PHP code automatically at specified times or intervals, without a web request.

-It’s usually handled by the operating system (Linux/Unix cron daemon), not by PHP itself.
+It's usually handled by the operating system, such as Linux/Unix cron daemon, not by PHP itself.

-There are many cron alternatives, like systemd timers, framework schedulers (Laravel, Yii...), components schedulers (symfony,), Windows Task Scheduler, Kubernetes CronJobs, cloud-native schedulers, database-backed schedulers, HTTP-based scheduling (external pings), and workflow schedulers.
+There are many cron alternatives, like ``systemd`` timers, framework schedulers, components schedulers, Windows Task Scheduler, Kubernetes CronJobs, cloud-native schedulers, database-backed schedulers, HTTP-based scheduling, and workflow schedulers.

 `Documentation <https://en.wikipedia.org/wiki/Cron>`__